npr/cdoc-spec-site/index.md

 - attributes: store "state",
 - links: expose controls and communicate relationships
-- errors: are intended for comfortable debugging of client/server interactions.
+- errors: are intended to facilitate reliable debugging of client/server interactions.